Meet the Senior Leadership Team

 Mr Jamie Beadle

 After graduating with a BSc.
 Economics from the University of Essex & briefly working within the commercial sector I joined the teaching profession in September 2004 as a Business Studies Teacher.
 I have worked in 3 very different schools across Essex gaining a wide array of experience in this timeframe.
 After being appointed as Assistant Head of Year and subsequently Head of Year between Year 7 and 11 was an excellent learning curve regarding pastoral care and KS3 and 4 developments.
 Following on from this I became Head of Department and then Head of the Vocational Area at Chelmer Valley in September 2011 where I was supported to gain my Masters in Educational Leadership.
-I have been in post as Head of Sixth Form since 2016 and am enjoying an incredibly diverse and rewarding position working with our fantastic KS5 staff.
-Assisting our students to make key decisions over their future over their lives and careers and achieving excellent outcomes is a real passion of mine and is a key driver of all our planned developments within the Sixth Form going forward.
+I led the Sixth Form until 2020 and am now working within the Curriculum Team to develop our alternative education provision, recovery curriculum and a range of other duties.

 Mr Jack Groves

 Having graduated with a BSc in Marine Zoology and MSc in Molecular Ecology I worked briefly as a freelance academic researcher undertaking projects in UK, Europe and the Caribbean.
 After then working in a multinational corporation as a Management Consultant and Process Analyst I realised that I missed working in science and decided to retrain as a teacher; something I have never regretted!